Why Serena Williams is a real life superhero

 It didn't take long for fans to work out that she'd been eight weeks pregnant at the end of January, which meant she won the Australian Open for the seventh time while expecting a baby.

-"If anything, this pregnancy has given me a new power," she told Vogue magazine during an interview with just a month to go.
+"If anything, this pregnancy has given me a new power," she told Vogue magazine last month.

 After her win at the French Open yesterday, she tweeted a picture of her at the tournament with the caption: "For all the moms out there who had a tough recovery from pregnancy - here you go."